polterguy/polterguy.github.io/index.md

 The above comparisons isn't completely fair, but there is no doubt that Magic will increase your productivity compared to having to manually create the equivalent project(s).

-> Magic, the equivalent of a 3D printer for Web apps

 In addition, you can often accomplish the same with 5 lines of Hyperlambda code, as you'll need hundreds and sometimes thousands of lines of C# code to accomplish.
 This is due to that